 Credits

-xrd_simulator makes good use of xfab and pygalmesh.
-The source code of these repos can be found here:
+xrd_simulator makes good use of xfab and meshpy for tetrahedral mesh generation.
+The source code of related repos can be found here:

 Citation